masenmatthews/Angular-JS_TeamWeek_StudyApp/README.md

   * Navigate to localhost:4200 in Google Chrome or desired browser

 ## Viewing application via Firebase
-  * In order to view the application without running through the setup process, navigate to INSERT URL HERE in Google Chrome or another web browser.
+  * In order to view the application without running through the setup process, navigate to https://epicodus-c4877.firebaseapp.com/ in Google Chrome or another web browser.

 ## Specifications
   * User can post text submissions in the forum